tyrellto/tyrell_fetch_submission/README.md

 ## Project Overview

-This 2022 project aims to forecast the monthly number of scanned receipts, leveraging a TensorFlow model that analyzes trend, seasonal, and residual data, alongside the original time series.
+This project aims to forecast the monthly number of scanned receipts in 2022, leveraging a TensorFlow model that analyzes trend, seasonal, and residual data, alongside the original time series.
 The model’s additive approach to incorporating trend, seasonal, and residual elements is designed to offer a more accurate and holistic view of future receipt trends.

 ### Model and Forecasting Strategy